absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 simple process which has quite an impact on performance.
 If we were doing 1D convolution on a GPU, from which point of view do we program the threads?
 If they are scattering, they take the point of view of each input element.
 Each element takes its own value, multiplies by a filter value and accumulates in the output array.
-Now we have a whole segment of threads which can all read from their own input element completely unobstructed, but which have a huge amount of contention as they have to synchronize their writes to either shared or global memory for the output.
+Now we have a whole segment of threads which can all read from their own input element only once, but which have a huge amount of contention as they have to synchronize their writes to either shared or global memory for the output.
 This also removes the ability for each thread to accumulate the result locally in a register.
 If they instead followed the gathering paradigm, each thread would take the point of view of their own output element.